Facebook expected to register record revenues in India

 TikTok ban, Facebook gain

 Days after the Indian government banned the popular short-video platform TikTok, Instagram rolled out Reels in the country.
 Cashing on the void left by TikTok, Reels was Facebook’s way to create and discover short, entertaining videos on Instagram.
 Over the last year, video has become an integral part of Facebook product offerings as videos account for almost half of all time spent on Facebook, and Reels has already emerged as the largest contributor to engagement growth on Instagram.
-Globally, Facebook is building a number of new video monetisation tools for creators to get compensated for making great content.
-According to Mark Zuckerberg, last year, people spent more than $50 million of stars to game stream creators going live on Facebook alone.
+“We have to understand the chronology of events.
+Before the ban, TikTok already understood the content and culture of India and hence penetrated deep in Tier-2/3 cities with its unique AI algorithm of short videos.
+After the ban, Facebook and other players learned from the content consumption patterns of the new Indian audience.
+They onboarded these abandoned users using short videos and reels features.
+To top-up, Facebook started giving incentives to Reel content creators in India and recently announced $1 billion global funds to sustain the same.
+The future gains will revolve around the creator's economy,” explains Honey Singh, a digital entrepreneur, who has co-founded multiple digital consulting companies in India.

 Online shift due to COVID-19 pandemic